CiscoDevNet/netprog_basics/netdevops/ansible_part_1/README.md

 > **Note:** In the video and slides, the username of `root` is used for interacting with the DevBox.
 The credentials on the sandbox have changed, the user is now `developer`.
 The full details on credentials for the lab are available in the Sandbox details.

+> Note: While this Sandbox includes a devbox (developer workstation), the example code and playbooks should be executed from your own local development workstation.
+Leverage the "General Workstation Setup" and "Local Workstation Setup" instructions to prepare your system for this lab.

 ## Download Slides